Tensor diagrams and Chebyshev polynomials: Chebyshev polynomials and the dual canonical basis

-\begin{rem} In the statement of Proposition \ref{contra}, if one omits the assumption on integer coefficients, one allows in the proof above that $c({S^5},J(\mathrm{Thick}_5(W)), J(W\cup B\cup B))\in\mathbb Z[v,v^{-1}]$.
-In this case, one would have to consider all flows with boundary state $J(W\cup B\cup B)$ smaller then $J(L_{k})$ and $J(L_{j}\cup B)$, for the lexicographic order, to prove the corresponding statement. \end{rem} \begin{rem} It is possible to extend the band operation of $[W]$ in $R_{a,b}(V)$ to the non-commutative setting of $\mathrm{Inv}(V)$ by vertically superimposing copies of $W$, bundling together endpoints, and solving the crossings using the quantum skein relations of \cite{Kuperberg}.
-It is not difficult to see that, by doing so and expressing the corresponding invariant in Kuperberg's basis, one obtains again the recursions of Theorem \ref{thmC2}, up to an overall scalar given by a power of the indeterminate $v$. \end{rem}
+We went further and asked if it is possible to extend the band operation to the $U_q(\mathfrak{sl}_3)$-invariant setting.
+For this we vertically superimposed copies of $W,$ using an appropriate notion of ``clasping'' endpoints, and solved the two types of crossings using the quantum skein relations defined by G.\ Kuperberg in \cite{Kuperberg}.
+Expressing the corresponding invariant in Kuperberg's web basis, we find again the recursions of Theorem ~\ref{thmC2:2}, up to an overall scalar given by a power of the indeterminate $v$.
+Therefore, also for this band operation the statement of the above Corollary ~\ref{contra2} holds.